numirias/paxmod/README.md

 You can change some settings at `about:addons` > *Extensions* > *Paxmod* > *Preferences*.

 If you want Paxmod to look the same as in the examples here, you need the [Terminus font](http://terminus-font.sourceforge.net/).
-Bitmap fonts work great in small sizes on dark backgrounds.
+I chose a bitmap font since font rendering in small sizes on dark backgrounds tends to look blurry - and Terminus just is a great font.

 Also, you may want to remove clutter from the toolbar to get a cleaner UI.
 Open the burger menu, click *Customize* and drag away unneeded items (in particular, remove the invisible placeholders to get rid of the empty space).
-I like to keep only the navigation arrows and the download button.
+I prefer to keep only the navigation arrows and the download button.

 It's also recommended to disable UI animations for less jiggly tab movement.
 (Go to `about:config` and set `toolkit.cosmeticAnimations.enabled` to `false`.)